Aathithyan-SE/whisperlog_backend/API_DOCUMENTATION.md

 ## Authentication

 Most endpoints require authentication using Bearer tokens.
-Include the token in the Authorization header:
+Incnlude the token in the Authorization header:

 ```
 Authorization: Bearer <your_jwt_token>